dsa-2/docs/Handshake-Message.md

 ## Handshake response body structure
 Message Type Id : **F3**

+* reconnected: 1 byte bool value, 0x00 for false, 0x01 for true
 * path : where the client will be on the broker, [string data](DSA-Binary-Encoding#string-encoding).
    * if client is not responder, this should just be an empty string
 * auth: binay of sha256 data, fixed 32 bytes